RATP Group: United Kingdom

 A London United Alexander Dennis Enviro400EV battery electric bus on route 94.

 RATP Dev's presence in the United Kingdom is mainly concentrated in London with its portfolio of bus services on behalf of Transport for London.
 Through its three subsidiaries London United, Quality Line (acquired as Epsom Coaches in April 2012) and London Sovereign (acquired in April 2014), RATP Dev manages 1129 vehicles on 96 routes out of 10 garages, and has 3387 employees, as of 2020.
 Early 2021, RATP Dev announced that it is to close its Quality Line subsidiary and Epsom depot.
 The closure was effective as of July 2021.

 On 16 June 2021, the firm announced it had placed an order for 195 electric buses for its London operations to be delivered jointly by Alexander Dennis and BYD Auto, the by then largest ever full battery electric bus order in the UK.

 On 22 September 2021, RATP Dev and SeaLink Travel Group (now Kelsian Group) announced that their respective West London bus operations (including London United, London Sovereign and Tower Transit's Westbourne Park garage) would merge into a new joint venture called RATP Dev Transit London, with RATP Dev holding 87.5% of shares and SeaLink 12.5%.
 The incorporation of the joint venture was finalised on 11 December 2021.
 Tower Transit's Lea Interchange garage, located in East London, was not part of the joint venture and remained unaffected until sold off separately to Stagecoach London.

-Outside of London, RATP Dev manages, since 2011, the Air Decker, a bus service operated by Bath Bus Company connecting Bristol Airport with Bath.
+On 28 February 2025, RATP Dev sold their London operations to FirstGroup, which was announced in December 2024.
+FirstGroup also took over their London and Bath sightseeing operations, as well as the Bath to Bristol Airport service.

 United States

 RATP Dev manages many networks across the US including for example the GoDurham in North Carolina.

 RATP Dev USA operates across the country, including CT Fastrak, a bus rapid transit system in Connecticut.

-RATP operates various transit systems in the United States under the name RATP Dev USA:
+RATP operates various transit systems in the United States through its American entity, RATP Dev USA: